What is it, and what does it mean for me?

 Open Banking allows registered Third Party Providers (TPPs) to access bank accounts in a secure and standard manner based on an explicit consent from the bank clients.
 It was introduced to bring more competition and innovation to the financial services industry.

-In response to the regulatory requirements, banks have developed Application Programming Interfaces (APIs) to enable TPPs build applications and solutions around financial products and services traditionally offered by banks.
+In response to the regulatory requirements, banks have developed industry standard Application Programming Interfaces (APIs) to enable TPPs to build applications and solutions around financial products and services traditionally offered by banks.

 Availability of standardised and secure APIs for Open Banking services has fuelled a proliferation of innovative payment services in the market and has created an Open Banking ecosystem.
 While much of this innovation is targeted towards individuals and small businesses, corporates play an important part of this ecosystem.

 Over the last couple of years, banks in the UK and Europe have continued to enhance functionality, performance, security and stability of the Open Banking APIs.
 Banks have made these APIs available on their developer portals for TPPs and Financial Technology (FinTech) companies to access.

 Prior to the introduction of regulated Open Banking API services, numerous FinTech companies were active in financial services, such as personal finance dashboards for individuals, or bookkeeping services for small businesses using account balances and transactions data.
 These were often accessed using screen scraping or automated data feeds from banks.
 These FinTech players were the forerunners of Open Banking APIs.